Diversity, Equity and Inclusion

 Focused on accessibility-related issues that arise at work and the workplace, the Staff-Faculty Accessibility Group may help develop resources related to accessibility and disability-at-work, organize disability-related events, and engage in other activities as members determine, while also providing support and advocacy where needed.

-On March 8, you are invited to a public online lecture by Gannit Ankori, the director of the Rose Museum, on Frida Kahlo as a disabled artist.
+On March 8, Gannit Ankori, the director of the Rose Museum, gave a public online lecture on Frida Kahlo as a disabled artist.
 Kahlo is often discussed in other ways due to her wide-ranging resonance, but her disabilities were also part of her life and work.

 Phantom Limbs: Frida Kahlo, disability and art